Table of Contents

 Price and Value Positioning

-The Söner Amorous is priced at 620 USD, while the Oris sits at 2,100 USD.
+The Söner Amorous is priced at approximately $620, while the Oris sits at approximately $2,100.
 This places the Oris at more than three times the cost.
-In the mechanical watch world, price alone does not determine value.
-Buyers look at the ratio between price, materials, specifications, precision, craftsmanship, heritage and long-term support.
-Examining these factors side-by-side shows that Söner's cost-to-specification ratio is significantly higher, while Oris leans on brand heritage, traditional Swiss positioning and the inclusion of collector-friendly features like a see-through case back.
+In the mechanical watch world, price alone does not determine value; buyers weigh the ratio between price, materials, specifications, and long-term support.
+On that ratio, Söner's cost-to-specification value is significantly higher, while Oris leans on brand heritage, traditional Swiss retail positioning, and the inclusion of collector-friendly features like a see-through case back.

 Case Construction and Durability

-There is also a meaningful difference in caseback construction.
-Söner uses an arched, screw-down caseback, designed to contour to the wrist for comfort and to support a stronger water seal.
-Oris uses a flat see-through caseback, allowing the movement to be viewed from the rear but without the ergonomic curvature or the same sealing focus.
-The result is simple: Söner prioritises comfort and durability; Oris prioritises movement visibility.
+There is also a difference in caseback construction.
+Söner uses an arched, screw-down caseback shaped to contour the wrist for comfort and sealing.
+Oris uses a flat, see-through caseback that shows the movement but without the same ergonomic curvature.
+Söner prioritises comfort and durability; Oris prioritises movement visibility.

 Water Resistance and Structural Engineering

-Rectangular watches are traditionally weaker in water resistance because their geometry makes sealing more difficult.
-The Söner achieves 5 ATM, which is rated for swimming and snorkelling.
-This level of water protection is unusual for a rectangular dress watch and indicates careful gasket engineering and case tolerances.
-The Oris is rated at 3 ATM, suitable for handwashing but not immersion.
-Owners with an active lifestyle will find the Söner's rating more practical for everyday use.
+Rectangular watches are traditionally weaker on water resistance because their geometry makes sealing harder.
+The Söner reaches 5 ATM, rated for swimming and snorkelling, unusual for a rectangular dress watch and a sign of careful gasket engineering.
+The Oris is rated 3 ATM, fine for handwashing but not immersion.

-Both models feature sapphire crystal with anti-reflective coating, eliminating differences in scratch resistance or glare.
-In terms of nighttime use, the Oris includes luminous hands and markers.
-The Söner Amorous does not include lume, which gives the dial a cleaner, more dress-focused aesthetic but sacrifices low-light legibility.
-Buyers who regularly read their watch in darkness, at dinner table lighting or in dark environments, will find the Oris more practical in this specific respect.
-Hands and indices on both watches use polished stainless steel, maintaining a classic rectangular profile on both dials.
+Both models use sapphire crystal with anti-reflective coating, so there is no difference in scratch resistance or glare.
+The Oris includes luminous hands and markers; the Amorous does not, which gives its dial a cleaner, more dress-focused look but sacrifices low-light legibility.
+Buyers who read their watch often in dim rooms or at dinner will find the Oris more practical in this one respect.

 Warranty and Long-Term Ownership